-I have quite a few Moroccan Jewish friends, so it’s no surprise that one of the first Jewish dishes I learned to cook is kosher Moroccan Lemon Chicken.
-This slowly simmered, tender chicken dish is infused with complex flavors… exotic spices, lemon essence, and salty olives.
+This slowly simmered, tender Moroccan Lemon Chicken is infused with complex flavors… exotic spices, lemon essence, and salty olives.
 When I make it, I feel like I’m taking a trip into the heart of Morocco.
 It’s a flavor journey.

 Traditionally this dish is made in a tagine, which is a ceramic Moroccan cooking dish.
-Since most of us don’t have a tagine lying around I’m giving instructions for cooking it in a saucier or sauté-style pan (like a skillet with high walls).
+Since most of us don’t have a tagine laying around, I’m giving instructions for cooking it in a saucier or sauté-style pan (like a skillet with high walls).

 Also traditional to this dish are preserved lemons, which are simply lemons that have been preserved in brine made from salt and their own juice.
 Preserved lemons are really easy to make at home – to learn how, check out my tutorial here.
 Local gourmet markets sometimes stock them, too.
 If you can’t find preserved lemons and don’t want to make them yourself, you can use fresh lemon peel.
 The flavor won’t be as complex, and you’ll need to salt the dish a bit more to compensate.
 But don’t worry, even with fresh lemon peels this is a very tasty dish.